 The quote “Remember who you are, what you are and who you represent” is widely attributed to Rocastle – his wikipedia page describes it as “his famous quote”, and says it was shown on the big screens at Arsenal during the match on 30 March 2013 that commemorated the 12th anniversary of his death.
 I wasn’t there that day but I’ll take their word for that.

 Ian Wright has said in a documentary that Rocastle used these words to him when he joined Arsenal, and that seems to be the reason the quote is attributed to Rocastle and regularly trotted out in his memory.
 But Rocastle certainly didn’t invent the saying, he just used it to inspire his mate and emphasise the fact Wrighty had moved to a much bigger club than Crystal Palace.

-My theory was that Rocastle got the saying from one of his two Arsenal managers, George Graham or Don Howe.
+Rocastle got the saying from one or both of his two Arsenal managers, George Graham or Don Howe.
 Both of course had spent many years at Arsenal (on and off) as players or coaching and managing, and both were steeped in the traditions of Arsenal.
 Tony Dennis on twitter (@TonyDennis10) has told me he recalls an interview Rocky gave around 1988 or ’89 where the player said it was actually Pat Rice who used the saying to the youth team Rocastle had been part of.
-Rice of course was also part of the late sixties/early seventies team alongside Graham and under Howe’s coaching.
-Either way, someone at Arsenal in the eighties used the phrase to Rocastle and probably other players – Graham, Howe and Rice were all very keen to instil the values of the club on players, and show them how Arsenal was bigger and better than any other club, never mind what the league table might be saying at any particular moment.
+Rice was also part of the late sixties/early seventies team alongside Graham and under Howe’s coaching.
+So one or more of the coaching staff at Arsenal in the eighties used the phrase to Rocastle and probably to other players – Graham, Howe and Rice were all very keen to instil the values of the club on their squads, and show them how Arsenal was bigger and better than any other club, never mind what the league table might be saying at any particular moment.
 All three men worked with manager Bertie Mee before and during the 1971 Double season, and – from an Arsenal point of view – Mee is the original source of the quote.